: (Michael Kamen) Tough times fell

 with a follow-up to his highly regarded

-Additionally Eric Clapton was to collaborate with original series guitar
+Additionally, Eric Clapton was to collaborate with original series

-favorite Vic Flick to provide a new interpretation on Monty Norman's
+guitar favorite Vic Flick to provide a new interpretation on Monty

-classic theme for the title song.
-Throat surgery, however, did not allow
+Norman's classic theme for the title song.
+Throat surgery, however, did

-Barry to fit the film into his schedule, and a last minute removal of
+not allow Barry to fit the film into his schedule, and the late removal

 Lethal Weapon and